opnfv/storperf/docs/release/installation/installation.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
-.. (c) OPNFV, Intel Corporation, AT&T and others.
+.. (c) OPNFV, Dell EMC and others.

 ===========================
 StorPerf Installation Guide